 The Permanency Compliance Part of the Family Court monitors compliance of the court directives issued by the abuse and neglect part of the court.
 These cases are referred by the presiding judge to a court attorney for review.

 The Surrogate’s Court is located in every county in New York State and hears cases involving the affairs of decedents, including the probate of wills and the administration of estates and all matters relating to guardianships.
 In addition to Family Court, Surrogate’s Court also has jurisdiction in adoption proceedings.
 Surrogate Court Judges are elected to 10 year terms.
-In Erie County the Surrogate’s Court Judge is the Honorable Barbara Howe.
 As mentioned above, other more rural counties in the Eighth Judicial District have Surrogate’s Court judges that additionally serve as judges in other courts of the county and are called “multi-hat judges.”

 City Courts exist in 61 cities and have criminal jurisdiction over misdemeanors and lesser offenses and civil jurisdiction over claims of up to $15,000.
 In addition, some City Courts have separate parts to handle small claims, housing matters, drug treatment, mental health, and domestic violence.
 City Court judges act as arraigning magistrates and conduct preliminary hearings in felony cases.